How does a Sump Work?

 Red Light: Return pump OFF

-the overflow box
+- Siphon is maintained in the overflow box

 How does a weir, or overflow box like the above work?